hodrigohamalho/nearBy/README.md

 -----------

 ```
-This simpleapp, NearBy is a simple iOS app that connects to the Foursquare api,
+NearBy is a simple iOS app that connects to the Foursquare api,
 and using the users current location generates a list of nearby venues,
 in a graphical interface similar to a flip clock.
 ```